Argentina is one of the largest countries in South America, as well as one of the most visited, welcoming an average of 7 million tourists a year.

 Cordoba is Argentina’s second-largest city, and it’s known for a somewhat wild, fun-loving spirit, characterized by their love of rally car racing, drinking Fernet and coke, and dancing local cuarteto music.

 But there’s more to Cordoba than the city of Cordoba itself.
-The region is in fact famous for its mountains and natural landscape.
+The region is famous for its mountains and natural landscape.

-Another popular attraction is Villa General Belgrano, a mountain village in the lush green surroundings of the Calamuchita Valley and where you’ll get stuffed on chocolate and beer (can you ask for more?)
-Here you’ll also see a lot of the same central European alpine architecture as in Cumbrecita.
+Another popular attraction is Villa General Belgrano, a mountain village in the lush green surroundings of the Calamuchita Valley.
+There, you can get stuffed with chocolate and beer (can you ask for more?)
+The town is also reminiscent of the central European alpine architecture.

 Talampaya National Park & Valle de La Luna